clawedtuna7/GISCOLLOQUIUM/README.md

   This package, though basic in its content, aims to be used as a tool to demonstrate the changes in demographic and economic variables throughout the City of Chicago over the 1980-2020 period.

-  The **GISCOLLOQUIUM** package contains the following data:
+#### The **GISCOLLOQUIUM** package contains the following data:

-  ChicagoCityBounds - Chicago City Boundaries
+ 1) ChicagoCityBounds - Chicago City Boundaries

-  ZoI - "Zones of Interest", an intersection between Chicago's Industrial Corridors and 2010 Census Tracts Demography_1980 - 1980 Demographic Data gathered from NHGIS - precented as percentages Demography_1990 - 1990 Demographic Data gathered from NHGIS - precented as percentages Demography_2000 - 2000 Demographic Data accessed through the tidycensus - precented as percentages Demography_2010 - 2010 Demographic Data accessed through the tidycensus - precented as percentages Demohraphy_2020 - 2020 Demographci Data accessed through the tidycensus - presented as percentages Per_Capita_Income_1980 - 1980 Per Capita Income estimates from NHGIS Per_Capita_Income_1990 - 1990 Per Capita Income estimates from NHGIS Per_Capita_Income_1999 - 1999 Per Capita Income estimates from NHGIS Median_Household_Income_2010 - 2010 Median Household Income accessed through the tidycensus Median_Household_Income_2010 - 2020 Median Household Incoem accessed through the tidycensus
+ 2) ZoI - "Zones of Interest", an intersection between Chicago's Industrial Corridors and 2010 Census Tracts

+ 3) Demography_1980 - 1980 Demographic Data gathered from NHGIS - presented as percentages

+ 4) Demography_1990 - 1990 Demographic Data gathered from NHGIS - presented as percentages

+ 5) Demography_2000 - 2000 Demographic Data accessed through the *tidycensus* - presented as percentages

+ 6) Demography_2010 - 2010 Demographic Data accessed through the *tidycensus* - presented as percentages

+ 7) Demography_2020 - 2020 Demographci Data accessed through the *tidycensus* - presented as percentages

+ 8) Per_Capita_Income_1980 - 1980 Per Capita Income estimates from NHGIS

+ 9) Per_Capita_Income_1990 - 1990 Per Capita Income estimates from NHGIS

+ 10) Per_Capita_Income_1999 - 1999 Per Capita Income estimates from NHGIS

+ 11) Median_Household_Income_2010 - 2010 Median Household Income accessed through the *tidycensus*

+ 12) Median_Household_Income_2010 - 2020 Median Household Incoem accessed through the *tidycensus*